o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 To work with AWS resources in O3DE you must set up AWS credentials for your users.

-For more details, read [Configuring AWS Credentials](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials/).
+For more details, refer to [Configuring AWS Credentials](/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials/).

 {{< note >}}
 This step is only required for developers who perform remote tests and infrastructure builds against the Amazon GameLift service.

 Alternatively, you can test on your local machine using GameLift Local, which does not require AWS credentials.
 To test against GameLift Local, there is support for the client override.
-For more information, read [AWS GameLift Gem Local Testing](/docs/user-guide/gems/reference/aws/aws-gamelift/local-testing/).
+For more information, refer to [AWS GameLift Gem Local Testing](/docs/user-guide/gems/reference/aws/aws-gamelift/local-testing/).
 {{< /note >}}